Kremlin, NATO at odds over pope's call for Ukraine to show 'white flag' and start talks | Law-Order

 Kremlin, NATO at odds over pope's call for Ukraine to show 'white flag' and start talks

-"Unfortunately, both the statements of the pope and the repeated statements of other parties, including ours, have recently received absolutely harsh refusals."
-Russia says it sent its troops across the border in February 2022 in a "special military operation" to ensure its own security.
-Kyiv and the West call it a brutal colonial-style war of conquest.
+"Unfortunately, both the statements of the pope and the repeated statements of other parties, including ours, have recently received absolutely harsh refusals," Peskov said.
+Russia says it sent its troops into Ukraine in February 2022 in a "special military operation" to ensure its own security.
+Kyiv and the West decry it as a colonial-style war of conquest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)